 - Ron Gorman B. Ed.
 (Hons), Grad.
 Dip.
 Applied Film and Television.
 Ron is Deputy Director of AISWA and was the organisation’s literacy consultant and projects manager from 2000-

 2008.
 He is a former classroom teacher who taught in Victorian schools in the early 1980s, at Culunga Aboriginal School in Guildford WA in 1983, and at Lance Holt Primary School in Fremantle from 1984- 1991.
 He was principal of Lance Holt from 1991- 1999.

 - Ken Mullin B.Sc, M.Sc, PhD.
 Ken was Kate’s husband and helped her with her indigenous literacy projects.
-He is a management consultant and was previously a company director.
+He is a retired management consultant and was previously a company director.

 - Don Burnside is an agricultural scientist, with over 40 years’ experience living, working and researching in the WA regions.
 During this time, he spent lengthy times living in the Wheatbelt, Gascoyne and Goldfields regions.
 His work in the WA rangelands brought him into contact with Aboriginal people as landholders and land managers.
 He has also done a number of projects in the Pilbara for mining companies in Aboriginal social and economic development, with some of these projects involving working with Aboriginal people in facilitating educational enhancement projects.
 He has also worked with Aboriginal communities in preparing social impact assessments associated with potential mining projects.
 Don was a close friend of the late Kate Mullin, and a great admirer of her work in Aboriginal literacy.
 He is very keen to see her legacy grow, and her aspirations for improved literacy realised.